kavin-t28/graphs-cia/README.md

 ##

-> - The expected node weights are
+> - The expected output is:
 >- A->A=0
 >- A->B=3
 >- A->C=2